amitabh-anandpd/AAD_ProjectM25/BK.md

 * $`n = H \times W + 2`$
 * $`m \approx 4 \times H \times W`$
 * |C| does not scale directly with H or W

+Theoretically speaking, this is worse than the complexities of the standard algorithms.
+However, experimental comparison shows that, on typical problem instances in vision, the Boykov-Kolmogorov algorithm significantly outperforms standard algorithms, and hence, the empirical complexity becomes linear.
+The reason for that, as highlighted by Boykov and Kolmogorov in their paper, is as follows -
+* Augmenting paths are short
+* Search trees rarely break
+* Graphs are regular grids
+* Path lengths are O(1) or O(log n)